marekbrze/categorized-raycast-extensions/README.md

 [SiteSpeakAI](https://www.raycast.com/hermanschutte/sitespeakai) by hermanschutte - Train a chatbot on any website or documentation, then get answers in your command bar.

-[Stablecog](https://www.raycast.com/yektagg/stablecog) by yektagg - Create amazing art in seconds with AI.
+[Stablecog](https://www.raycast.com/stablecog/stablecog) by stablecog - Create amazing art in seconds with AI.
 Generate and upscale images with Stablecog.

 [StoryTime](https://www.raycast.com/andreaselia/storytime) by andreaselia - Generate a story using OpenAI and Upstash.